Key Takeaways

 Here is how it works:

 It classifies your copy first.
 Before touching a single line, it identifies the type (VSL, email, ad, landing page), the funnel position (cold traffic, warm, retargeting, upsell), the target market and their awareness level on the Schwartz scale, and the unique mechanism driving the piece.
-This calibration means the review is specific to what you are actually writing, not generic advice.
+That means you stop getting generic feedback meant for a cold-traffic sales page when you actually wrote a retargeting email.

 It provides line-level feedback with rewrites.
 For every issue, you get the exact location, what is wrong and why it weakens the copy, a specific rewrite you can use or riff on, and the direct response principle being violated.
-Not "make this stronger" — actual copy you can drop in.
+Not "make this stronger" — actual copy you can paste over the weak line and keep moving.

 Who This Is For